code-423n4/2024-12-secondswap/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

-## 🐺 C4 team: paste this into the bottom of the sponsor's audit repo `README`, then delete this line

 - Token issuers are given full control over their vesting contracts, this includes the ability to reallocate locked tokens from users that have bought their allocations from the marketplace.
 - Whitelisting for private lots are done by the users themselves and this can lead to users not being able to purchase the lots because of an attacker whitelisting multiple addresses.

-✅ SCOUTS: Please format the response above 👆 so its not a wall of text and its readable.

 # Overview